 THE DAM

 The 100-foot-tall Rindge Dam on Malibu Creek is located in Malibu Creek State Park in the Santa Monica Mountains, about three miles upstream from Southern California’s Malibu coastline.
-Construction of the concrete dam and spillway structure was completed in 1926 on the Rindge family property and provided water for irrigation and household use in Malibu.
-The reservoir filled entirely with sediment by the 1940s, and the dam was decommissioned in 1967.
-It was purchased shortly thereafter by State Parks and is now part of Malibu Creek State Park.
+Construction of the privately-owned, concrete dam and spillway structure was completed in 1926 on the Rindge family property and provided water for irrigation and household use in Malibu.
+By the 1940s, the reservoir filled entirely with sediment, and the dam was decommissioned in 1967.
+Shortly thereafter, the dam was integrated into Malibu Creek State Park and placed under State Park’s management.

 Owner: